40463 Frankkameny: Physical characteristics

 Frankkameny has been characterized as a carbonaceous C-type asteroid by Pan-STARRS photometric survey.

 Rotation period

 It has a rotation period of 56.6 hours with a brightness variation of 0.51 magnitude, based on a lightcurve obtained in September 2013, from photometric observations made at the Palomar Transient Factory, California (U=2).
-While not being a slow rotator, Frankkamenys period is far longer than average, and its brightness amplitude is indicative of a non-spheroidal shape.
+While not being a slow rotator, Frankkameny's period is far longer than average, and its brightness amplitude is indicative of a non-spheroidal shape.

 Diameter and albedo

 According to the survey carried out by NASA's Wide-field Infrared Survey Explorer with its subsequent NEOWISE mission, Frankkameny measures 3.9 kilometers in diameter and its surface has an albedo of 0.075, while the Collaborative Asteroid Lightcurve Link assumes a standard albedo for carbonaceous asteroids of 0.057 and calculates a diameter of 4.2 kilometers.

 Naming

 This minor planet was named in honour of American astronomer and gay rights activist Frank Kameny (1925–2011), by the Minor Planet Center and the International Astronomical Union on 3 July 2012.
 Frank Kameny was a Harvard-trained variable star astronomer.
 He died 11 October 2011.
 The approved naming citation was published by the Minor Planet Center on 3 July 2012 (M.P.C.
 79911).